Particles and Waves Lab banner

 Easwar M K

-Easwar graduated with a MS in October 2022.
-His MS work involved predicting the effective properties of composites using multi-scale methods.
-He also studied the effect of inter particle interactions for particle based composites at near packing fractions.
-Apart from research, he is a football enthusiast.
+Easwar graduated with an MS in 2022.
+His research involved predicting the effective properties of composites using multiscale methods, including the effect of interparticle interactions in particle-based composites near packing fractions.

 ...